Attention Deficit Hyperactivity Disorder (ADHD) medication shortage

 If you are concerned that a child or young person has ADHD, you should speak to their teacher or school nurse to make them aware of your concerns and to explore ways to support your child in school and help them focus.
 The introduction of behaviour and/or learning support may help your child to focus.

-We encourage you to try these strategies over a period of at least 10 weeks to determine whether your child’s behaviour has responded to the strategies offered.
-Your child’s progress should be monitored and recorded throughout this time, making note of any change.
-If after this time you have not seen a change in their behaviour, then it may be possible to refer for an ADHD assessment with a healthcare professional providing they meet the criteria outlined below.
+Following your attendance, we ask that you apply these strategies over a period of at least 10 weeks to determine whether your child's behaviour has changed.
+Your child's progress should be monitored and recorded throughout this time, keeping a note of any improvement or decline in their behaviour.
+If you're finding the strategies are not having the intended impact, then it may be possible to refer for an ADHD assessment.

 Referral criteria